-- a) High intensity uses12 will only be permitted in the towns and villages (Policy S1) with priority given to the defined town and district centre locations (Policy L12).
-A Travel Plan13 will be required for such high intensity uses. - b) Medium Intensity Uses Type A14 will only be permitted within the towns and villages and may be located in town, district or local centres and primarily residential areas. - c) Medium Intensity Uses Type B15 will normally be permitted in the Green Belt outside the Landscape Conservation Areas subject to compliance with Policy L29. - d) Low Intensity Uses16 will be permitted throughout the District.
-In open countryside activities will normally be confined to the footpath/bridleway/cycleway network, and supplemented by small car parks and picnic sites. - e) New leisure use proposals must be acceptable in terms of location (above), residential amenity, access, cycle/car parking, environmental impact, safety and landscaping. - f) Landscaping and land restoration proposals for all leisure uses should preserve and enhance their setting and additional landscaping should be provided where necessary.
-No infill or waste materials are to be imported onto the site during construction, unless there is a permission existing as part of an approved scheme.
+High intensity uses will only be permitted in the towns and villages (Policy S1) with priority given to the defined town and district centre locations (Policy L12).
+A Travel Plan will be required for such high intensity uses.

+Medium Intensity Uses Type A will only be permitted within the towns and villages and may be located in town, district or local centres and primarily residential areas.

+Medium Intensity Uses Type B will normally be permitted in the Green Belt outside the Landscape Conservation Areas subject to compliance with Policy L29.

-14 Uses which require relatively small buildings, where there is continuous or intermittent activity by relatively large numbers of people e.g. neighbourhood meeting hall, small scale covered sports facility.
+&lt;sup>14 Uses which require relatively small buildings, where there is continuous or intermittent activity by relatively large numbers of people e.g. neighbourhood meeting hall, small scale covered sports facility.